python/cpython/Doc/library/dis.rst

      used to restore the exception state.
 An exception handler block is removed from the block stack.

-   It is similar to :opcode:`END_FINALLY`, but neither change the bytecode counter nor raises an exception.
+   It is similar to :opcode:`END_FINALLY`, but doesn't change the bytecode counter nor raise an exception.
 Used for implementing :keyword:`break` and :keyword:`return` in the :keyword:`finally` block.

    .. versionadded:: 3.7